RPC API

 }

-• source - the module file containing the class definition (relative to the source folder)
+- key - the FQN of the class definition (relative to the source root)

 Response result